-Learn a variety of glass materials and methods through hands-on experience with hot glass working, casting, neon, stained glass, flameworking, coldworking, kiln work, performance, and experimental research.
+Learn a variety of glass materials and methods through hands-on experience with hot glass working, casting, neon, stained glass, flameworking, coldworking, kiln work, performance and experimental research.

-Glasswork is a collaborative effort, so faculty mentors cultivate a tight-knit artistic community — offering support, inspiration and a shared commitment to safety.
+At Tyler, you also get opportunities to experiment and even build the tools you need to articulate your concepts in glass and other media.
+Glass work is a collaborative effort, so faculty mentors cultivate a tight-knit artistic community — offering support, inspiration and a shared commitment to safety.
 Plan to take on significant responsibilities and critical teamwork as you see firsthand what a practicing artist’s career is really like.
 For example, Tyler shows you how to run, maintain and build equipment — all necessary skills to set up your own studio after graduation.

 You also get the chance to tour local artists’ studios in Philadelphia and to explore the city’s wealth of cultural institutions.